mohanson/pxsol/doc/content/tx_wallet.md

 Pxsol's sub-module `pxsol.wallet` implements a simple but powerful built-in wallet.

 Ada is on vacation in Thailand, enjoying a seafood restaurant.
 He notices that the restaurant allows customers to pay with Solana.
-Ada decides to try it out and now needs to send 1 Sol to Bob.
+Ada decides to try it out and now needs to send 1 SOL to Bob.
 To achieve this process, Ada first initializes his own wallet using his private key.
 To complete the transaction, Ada needs to perform two steps:

-- Fill in Bob's Solana public key (address).
+- Fill in Bob's Solana public key.
 - The amount to be sent, expressed in lamports.

 ```python